Kezze-e/Whabba-Licenses/README.md

 # Whabba
 Whabba licenses are simple, easy, and have short as well as detailed versions.
+* Note: If you'd like to edit any license, you're free to do so as long as "Whabba" does not disappear from the title.

-* Note: [Ginger](https://www.gingersoftware.com/) has been used to assist me with every license aswell as this readme file as English is not my first language.
+* Note: [Ginger](https://www.gingersoftware.com/) as well as [Grammarly](https://grammarly.com) have been used to assist me in grammar due to English not being my first language.

 ## About